 It must be noted that this size-based division method assumes that the separation into parts is based on criteria determined by the archivist.

-Figure 5 Example of an E-ARK IP
+Figure 5 Example of an IP compliant with the Common Specification for IPs

 Requirements

 There is the basic requirement that the root of an IP contains a METS.xml file, but it can be freely chosen if this METS.xml file is broken down into METS.xml parts for the different representations.